NCAR/HPC-Docs/docs/allocations/university-allocations/University+allocations.md

 ## Classroom Allocations

-**Classroom Allocation Requests can be submitted at any time and decisions are generally made within a few days. **
+!!! info "Classroom Allocation Requests can be submitted at any time and decisions are generally made within a few days."

 CISL offers opportunities to undergraduate and graduate faculty and instructors at U.S. 2- and 4-year institutions to use NCAR HPC and